PBRjr/obsidian-eberron-notes/Campaign Notes/Items/Forge Knowledge Handout.md

 **Does know**
-Modern warforged were made using the souls of fallen soldiers during the last war.
+-  warforged were made using the souls of fallen soldiers during the last war.
-Their creation involved trapping the soul in some kind of metal heart.
+- Their creation involved trapping the soul in some kind of metal heart.
 	- It looks like a small sphere with runes engraved on it, which subtly glowed with a golden-violet hue.
-He was a part of the first batch of modern warforged - and the only one that did not lose his mind He has a note ripped out of an artificer's journal he found prior to destroying his creation forge.
+ - Forge was created in the first batch of modern warforged - and the only one that didn't lose his mind due to his new found form.
+All others in his creation batch either ended their own existence or were terminated.
+Artificers were unable to identify and replicate what traits allowed Forge to retain both his memories and his sanity.
+He has a note ripped out of an artificer's journal he found prior to destroying his creation forge.
 He was at The Lighthouse because he knew it contained a portal to Sharn.